microsoft/Microsoft365DSC/docs/docs/user-guide/get-started/generating-reports.md

 ## Generate Report

-To generate reports, simply use the <a href="../../cmdlets/New-M365DSCReportFromConfiguration/">New-M365DSCReportFromConfiguration</a> and specify what type of report you want using the **Type** parameter (specify HTML, Excel or JSON).
+To generate reports, simply use the <a href="../../cmdlets/New-M365DSCReportFromConfiguration/">New-M365DSCReportFromConfiguration</a> cmdlet and specify what type of report you want using the **Type** parameter (specify HTML, Excel or JSON).
 The cmdlet also requires you to specify the full path to the .ps1 configuration file you want to generate the report from using the **-ConfigurationPath** parameter and specify where you wish to store the generated report using the **-OutputPath** parameter.

 ## Excel Report